Jack Ashley, Baron Ashley of Stoke: Early life and education

-Ashley was born in Widnes and educated at Warrington Road School.
+John Ashley was born in Widnes, Lancashire, on 6 December 1922.
 He left school at 14 to work in the chemical process industry.
 He became a crane driver and was a shop steward in the Chemical Workers' Union, a union of which he was the youngest executive member aged 22.
-He served in the Army in the Second World War, and then won a scholarship to study at Ruskin College, where he received a Diploma in Economics and Political Science in 1948.
+He served in the British Army in the Second World War, and then won a scholarship to study at Ruskin College, Oxford, where he received a Diploma in Economics and Political Science in 1948.

 He continued his studies at Gonville and Caius College, Cambridge, where he was President of the Cambridge Union Society in 1951.
 He worked as a research worker for the National Union of General and Municipal Workers and then worked as a radio producer for the North American Service and BBC Home Service.
 In 1956 he joined the BBC television service and worked as a producer on Panorama and Monitor.

 Member of Parliament

 He served on Widnes Borough Council as a councillor from 1946.
 At the 1951 general election, Ashley contested Finchley without success.
 He was elected as Member of Parliament (MP) for Stoke-on-Trent South at the 1966 general election.
-In December 1967, at the age of 45, as a result of complications of a routine ear operation to correct a mild hearing loss caused by a perforated eardrum early in his working career, he became profoundly deaf.
+In December 1967, at the age of 45, as a result of complications of a routine ear operation to correct a mild hearing loss caused by a perforated eardrum early in his working career, he became profoundly deaf, developing tinnitus.
 He described the event as "rather like being struck by lightning".
-He prepared to resign his seat, but was persuaded instead to take a crash-course in lip-reading.
-Several weeks later he returned to the House, the United Kingdom's first totally deaf MP and said to be the only totally deaf member of parliament in the world.
+He initially thought that he should resign his seat, but instead undertook a course in lip-reading.
+He returned to the House of Commons, the United Kingdom's first totally deaf MP, reportedly a world first for an elected assembly.
 Later, he used a palantype transcription system developed by Alan Newell, Andrew Downton and others at the University of Southampton – this allowed a palantype secretary seated in the public gallery to type what was being said in real time and Ashley could read the transcribed English text from a discreetly-placed monitor at his seat.

 The first known use of the term "domestic violence" in a modern context, meaning violence in the home, was by Ashley in an address to Parliament in 1973 in which he noted the pioneering work of campaigner Erin Pizzey, founder of the first domestic violence shelter.
 The term previously referred primarily to civil unrest, violence from within a country as opposed to violence perpetrated by a foreign power.